Mehul-Gandhi/GradeSync/gradescopeCronJob/README.md

 ### 1. Environment Setup
 - Store GradeScope credentials in environment variables `EMAIL` and `PASSWORD`.
 Define these in a `.env` file.
+- If you do not have a password setup on GradeScope, you will need to create a password.

 ### 2. Google Authentication Setup